CyberDefender369/Tic-Tac-Toe/README.md

 # Description

-This python project utilizes functions, conditional statements, a list, and a while loop to make a fully functional tic tac toe game.
-The program can determine when there is a winner and when there is a draw.
+The ensuing application is a rendition of the globally acclaimed game, Tic Tac Toe.
+This Python project is architected using a suite of programming constructs including functions, conditional logic, data structures (specifically, a list), and a loop mechanism (while loop) to ensure a robust and fully operational game experience.
+The algorithm is designed to accurately identify the occurrence of a victory or a stalemate within the game’s context.

 # Language and Utilities Used